m0ru/bak/02a_state_of_the_art.md

 \end{figure*}
 -->

 For more complex applications, an architecture similiar to Redux/Elm, called "Model-View-Intent" is recommended.
-For this, the stream in \texttt{main} is split into three consecutive sections:
+For this, the stream in `main` is split into three consecutive sections:

 \begin{enumerate}
 \item Intent-functions that set up the input streams from event-sources (e.g. DOM and websockets) and return "intents" that are equivalent to Flux'/Redux' actions and Elm's messages.
-\item The model-stage is usually implemented as a function that is \texttt{reduce}'d over the model (equivalent to how Redux deals with state-updates)
+\item The model-stage is usually implemented as a function that is `reduce`'d over the model (equivalent to how Redux deals with state-updates)
 \item And lastly the view-stage takes the entire model and produces VDOM-messages.
 \end{enumerate}